ComposableFi/composable/docs/docs/concepts/definitions.md

 ### Generalized Restaking
 A mechanism for restaking an asset from a starting location on any chain, such that the cryptoeconomic security provided can be used by Actively Validated Services on any other chain.
 See: Actively Validated Services, Cryptoeconomic Security, and Restaking.

-### Intent
-An expression of what a user wants to achieve whenever they interact with a blockchain protocol, for instance “transfer X asset from blockchain A to blockchain B” or “trade X asset for Y asset”.
-Practically, an intent is an off-chain signed message that encodes which state transitions a user wants to achieve.
-Unlike transactions, intents are partial.
-Thus, one can think of intents as parts of transactions that require other direct or indirect parts as complements in order to form a final balanced transaction that satisfies all of a user's constraints.

 ### Inter-Blockchain Communication (IBC) Protocol
 A cross-chain messaging protocol for trust-minimized communication between different blockchains; website here.